dwrensha/seer/README.md

 that adds support for symbolic execution, using [z3](https://github.com/Z3Prover/z3) as a solver backend.

-Given a program, Seer attempts to exhaustively enumerate the possible execution paths through that program.
+Given a program written in Rust, Seer attempts to exhaustively enumerate the possible execution paths through it.
-Seer represents program input in a _symbolic_ form and maintains a set of constraints on it.
+To achieve this, Seer represents the program's input in a _symbolic_ form, maintaining a set of constraints on it.
-When Seer reaches a branching point in the program, it invokes its solver backend to compute which branches are feasible given the current constraints.
-The feasible branches are then enqueued for exploration, augmented with the new constraints learned from the branching condition.
+When Seer reaches a branch point in the program, it invokes its solver backend to compute which continuations are possible given the current constraints.
+The possible continuations are then enqueued for exploration, augmented with the respective new constraints learned from the branch condition.

 Seer considers any bytes read in through `::std::io::stdin()` as symbolic input.
 This means that once